Chung1045/Notable/README.md

 npm install
 ```

-3. Open the IDE to put in your own MongoDB API key
+3. Open the IDE to put in your own API keys, either in a `.env`file or in the configuration settings
 4. Run the application

 ```